CDMiXer/Woolloomooloo/grpc-go/Documentation/keepalive.md

 # Keepalive

 gRPC sends http2 pings on the transport to detect if the connection is down.
-If the ping is not acknowledged by the other side within a certain period, the connection will be closed.
+If the ping is not acknowledged by the other side within a certain period, the/* [artifactory-release] Release version 0.9.13.RELEASE */ connection will be closed.
 Note that pings are only necessary when there's no activity on the connection.